Who's Who in U-46 Precision Manufacturing

 As the world of manufacturing changes and evolves, so must our educational institutions and training grounds.
 Here at School District U-46, we are not only keeping pace with those changes but offering a clear pathway to post-secondary careers.
-Our precision manufacturing classes teach 21st century technical skills alongside timeless ones — like cultivating a strong work ethic and taking pride in craft — that prepare students to succeed in today’s workplace.
+Our precision manufacturing classes teach 21st-century technical skills alongside timeless ones — like cultivating a strong work ethic and taking pride in craft — that prepare students to succeed in today’s workplace.

 Students often work for local companies such as Wittenstein, a German-based precision manufacturer whose North American headquarters in Bartlett has offered U-46 students internships and scholarships.
 The internships give students even more hands-on work experience, emphasizing that this is no longer simply a career where one stands in front of a machine, according to Dr. Lars Aldinger, the executive vice president of production and logistics.

-South Elgin High School teacher Russ Bartz requires students maintain a weekly journal of what they’ve learned.
+South Elgin High School teacher Russ Bartz requires students to maintain a weekly journal of what they’ve learned.
 The journal promotes writing skills and discipline, the sort of critical life and work skills that will keep students employed in the future.

-Streamwood High School Teacher Matt Erbach points out that his lesson for figuring out the correct depth of a countersink is right out of trigonometry class but its real-life application helps students engage and remember the content.
+Streamwood High School Teacher Matt Erbach points out that his lesson for figuring out the correct depth of a countersink is right out of trigonometry class, but its real-life application helps students engage and remember the content.

 Eric Smith, the director of human resources for Hoffer Plastics in South Elgin, is also a member of the NIMS advisory council.
 The district’s class offerings, Smith notes, dovetail with what his company seeks in new employees — people with a sound educational foundation who want to continue to learn in the working world.